kejadlen/hello_concourse/README.md

 # TODO

-- S3 example
-- Versioning
+- Versioning (for app and world; hello has a good example)
 - Additional tests
 - Multi-stage pipeline (integration?)
 - Use AWS + Bosh